 Intangibles represent acquisition costs in excess of the fair value of net tangible assets of businesses purchased and consist primarily of the value of client lists, non-compete agreements, trademarks and goodwill.
 With the exception of goodwill these costs are being amortized over periods ranging from two to thirty years.
 In conjunction with our adoption of Statement of Financial Accounting Standards ("SFAS") No. 142 "Goodwill and Other Intangible Assets" ("SFAS 142"), we will evaluate our goodwill annually for impairment, or earlier if indicators of potential impairment exist.

-that takes into consideration our estimate of future market share, revenue and costs for each business segment as well appropriate discount rates.
+The determination of whether or not goodwill or other intangible assets have become impaired involves a significant level of judgment in the assumptions underlying the approach used to determine the value of the business units.
+In assessing the recoverability of goodwill, we utilize a discounted cash flow approach that takes into consideration our estimate of future market share, revenue and costs for each business segment as well appropriate discount rates.
 Changes in our strategy and or market conditions could significantly impact these judgments and require adjustments to recorded amounts of intangible assets.
 In addition, SFAS 142 eliminates the amortization of indefinite lived intangible assets.
 As a result of the adoption of SFAS 142 on January 1, 2002, we recorded a non-cash impairment charge of \$293.0 million, during the first quarter of 2002, to reduce the carrying value of goodwill.
 Results of operations for the years ended December 31, 2001, 2000 and 1999 include \$13.5 million, \$7.4 million and \$2.8 million, respectively, of amortization expense that will not continue in future periods as a result of our adoption of SFAS 142.